Advertisement

 Breaking news delays

-With Fort Worth and most suburbs encrypted, reporters wait for official statements rather than monitoring traffic in real time.
-A Dallas Police Watch operator noted that report delays combined with limited scanner access have made rapid-response photojournalism increasingly difficult.
+With Fort Worth and many suburbs encrypted, reporters wait for official statements rather than monitoring traffic in real time.
+Local scanner-watch accounts have described how report delays combined with shrinking scanner access make rapid-response photojournalism increasingly difficult.

 No independent verification